-One worker lost benefits for months after ID.me cut him off.
-He did not receive the fraud notice and only found out he had been flagged when he called NYSDOL to ask about his missing benefits.
-Working with an advocate, he found and sent four documents to prove his identity: his "Green Card, passport, Social [Security] Card, and driver's license or NYS ID card."
+One worker lost benefits for months after failing to get through verification by ID.me.
+He had not received any fraud notice and only found out he had been flagged when he called NYSDOL to ask about his missing benefits.
+Working with an advocate, he found and sent four documents to prove his identity: his "Green Card, passport, Social [Security] Card, and driver's license or NYS ID card."19

-While waiting, he called dozens of times but rarely got through.
+While waiting, he called NYSDOL and ID.me dozens of times but rarely got through.
 When he reached someone, different agents gave him different explanations.
-According to the applicant, every agent "was different, interpretations are different[]....I understand that everyone interprets things differently, but because interpretations are different, obviously the solutions were all different."
+According to the applicant, every agent "was different, interpretations are different[]. . . .
+I understand that everyone interprets things differently, but because interpretations are different, obviously the solutions were all different."198